Roxbury Latin School: Extracurriculars

 Roxbury Latin offers a school newspaper, a yearbook, an art magazine called Forum, several language clubs, a debate team, a Model United Nations group, and various community service clubs.

 Theater

 The theater program typically shows one junior play, one senior play, and one musical every year.
+In 2025, Night of Scenes replaced the junior play in order to provide more students access to the drama program.
+This is now a biennial event.
 The theater program offers RL students the opportunity to meet girls from neighboring schools.